msb/cinema-show/README.md

 Each folder defines a separate show (a set of image files) for which a different set of resources will be generated.
 Along with the set of image files there is `meta.json` that defines various properties.
-For instance, the `assignToBlock` parameter defines which screen block the show will be assigned to.
+For instance, the `showName` parameter defines the show name.

 For folder "1st-show":